Don Perkins: College career

-The head coach at New Mexico was future Hall of Famer Marv Levy, who has stated in several occasions that Perkins was one of the greatest players he ever coached.
-He also mentioned him in his Hall of Fame induction speech in Canton, Ohio.
+The head coach at New Mexico was future Hall of Famer Marv Levy, who has stated on several occasions that Perkins was one of the greatest players he ever coached.
+He also mentioned Perkins in his Hall of Fame induction speech in Canton, Ohio.
+When Perkins first came to Albuquerque and could not find a place to live because of racial segregation, Levy took Perkins into his home.